mediapathic/obsidian-arsmagna-theme/README.md

-# BENWF theme for Obsidian
+# Ars Magna theme for Obsidian

-A dark and light theme for [Obsidian](https://obsidian.md), with UI elements inspired by the minimalism of [iA Writer](https://ia.net/writer), and based on ["Subtlegold" by Kartik Kulkarni](https://github.com/kartik-karz/subtlegold-obsidian).
+_The World is bound with Secret Knots  -- A. Kircher_

+A theme for Obsidian that is a synthesis of lots of other people's work, as is fitting.
+Originally based on [deathau's](https://github.com/deathau) Notation theme, incorporating his and [cotemaxime's) · GitHub](https://github.com/cotemaxime) work on [Andy Matuschak mode](https://forum.obsidian.md/t/andy-matuschak-mode-v2-7-updated-for-0-7-new-panes/170), plus a few other things that I wanted.
+Works equally well in lucis or umbra modes.

 ## Install

 1. Download obsidian.css to your Obsidian vault folder.
 2. In Obsidian, click _Settings_ → _Plugins_ and turn on "Custom CSS".
-3. There is no step 3, _except for_ when you want to use the font I use, then you'll have to install [iA Writer Quattro V](https://github.com/iaolo/iA-Fonts).

 ## Licence